awanmbandi/stateless-web-app/project-runbook.md

 --> Open the aws-auth-configmap.yaml file and paste the bellow block of code --> Edit the username and ARN and pass that of the k8s Admin --> Save All
---> Copy the bellow block and paste (Make sure to delete the [] backets in that section) ``'bash
+--> Copy the bellow block and paste (Please Make sure to delete the [] backets in that section) ``'bash
   mapUsers: |
     - userarn: arn:aws:iam::503868045399:user/k8s-xluster-admin